MarkBJohns/solitaire-js/readMe.md

 interact('.tableau').dropzone({
     accept: '.card',
     ondrop(e) {
-        // use Card instance data to determine if the card, or stack of cards, being drapped into the pile is a legal move }
+        // use Card instance data to determine if the card, or stack of cards, being dragged into
+        //  the pile is a legal move
+    }
 });

 const makeCardsDraggable = () => {
-    // Because .card elements are created and destroyed regularly, the event listener needs to be regularly updated via a callable function interact('.card').draggable({
+    // Because .card elements are created and destroyed regularly, the event listener needs to be
+    //  regularly updated via a callable function interact('.card').draggable({
         listeners: {
             start(e) {
-                // initialize the dragging event by bookmarking metadata, which will determine is a move is legal or not },
+                // initialize the dragging event by bookmarking metadata, which will determine if
+                //  a move is legal or not
+            },
             move(e) {
-                // update the coordinates of the .card, or stack of .card elements, in real time with the user's cursor },
+                // update the coordinates of the .card, or stack of .card elements, in real time
+                //  with the user's cursor
+            },
             end(e) {
-                // If the dropzone does not accept the .card, or the .card is dragged into anywhere except for a dropzone,
+                // If the dropzone does not accept the .card, or the .card is dragged into
-                //  the drop is rejected and the .card snaps back to the original pile }
+                //  anywhere except for a dropzone, the drop is rejected and the .card snaps
+                //  back to the original pile
+            }
         }
     });